CheyenneMDavid/ForagingLink-API/README.md

 - While creating data to populate the database, I recognized that a more suitable field name for `folklore` in the `plants_blog` app was `history_and_folklore`.
 I updated the field name accordingly and brought all the other relevant files into alignment with the change.

+### Phone Number Validation

+- Initially considered using REGEX to validate phone numbers within the Course_Registrations application, but instead decided upon using the django-phonenumber-field package which uses Google's phonenumbers library.
+This library, handles the validation and formatting of phone numbers based on regional standards.
+In this case, the region is set to "GB" (ISO 3166-1 alpha-2 code) which can be found [here](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#GB).
+  This covered validation of both landlines and mobile number without the overly complex lines of code that REGEX would have created.

 ---

 ## Prerequisites